The-Iceburg/BLGCEOSICC/README.md

 # Lifesaving Competition Calculator
-A competition calculator deseigned for lifesaving events
+A competition calculator designed for lifesaving events